brendanhasz/brendanhasz.github.io/_posts/2018-12-03-tfp-regression.md

 Most MCMC methods, like [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) (HMC), and the [No-U-Turn sampler](http://www.jmlr.org/papers/v15/hoffman14a.html) (NUTS), use the gradient of the posterior probability to traverse parameter-space in order to efficiently sample the posterior.
 Stan (and other packages) use [reverse-mode automatic differentiation](https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation) to compute the gradient (also see [this post](https://rufflewind.com/2016-12-30/reverse-mode-automatic-differentiation)).
 Basically this allows the user to build a program to compute the posterior probability from a model and data, and the gradient of the posterior is computed from this program automatically using the derivatives of simple components of that program and the chain rule.

 It occurred to me that this is exactly what [TensorFlow](https://www.tensorflow.org/) does!
 Edward (which runs on top of TensorFlow) implements a few types of MCMC samplers, but not the NUTS sampler.
 While googling for a TensorFlow-based NUTS sampler, I stumbled across [TensorFlow Probability](https://www.tensorflow.org/probability/), which is a new offshoot of TensorFlow, dedicated to fitting probabilistic modeling.
-And they're working on a NUTS sampler for it!
+And they've got an [experimental NUTS sampler](https://github.com/tensorflow/probability/tree/master/experimental/no_u_turn_sampler) for it which can work in a [distributed way](https://arxiv.org/abs/1811.02091)!

 In this post we'll use TensorFlow Probability to build and fit Bayesian Regression models, first with MCMC and then using stochastic variational inference.